-THE WORLD’S FIFTH LARGEST COUNTRY by area and sixth largest by population, opportunities to understand this great nation's political, economic, and cultural histories abound
+THE WORLD’S FIFTH LARGEST COUNTRY by area and sixth largest by population, opportunities to explore this great nation's political, economic, and cultural histories abound

 Engage in your own unique combination of program opportunities while traveling through and settling into Brazil.